minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 ### Maps Discussion

 * Only topics which do not fit in another map section, but are still related to maps go here.

-### Mapping Tutorials

-* Tutorials about maps and map making only
-* Topics must contain a "Last updated" date or which version of Minecraft it works for, or "Any" if the verison does not matter
-* Do not post topics asking for help here
-* Video-only topics are not allowed

 ## Texture Packs